-However, our recommendation is something a bit cheaper, and better for people starting out for its outstanding feature for a new streamer; USB AND XLR input.
+However, my recommendation is something a bit cheaper, and better for people starting out for its outstanding feature for a new streamer; USB AND XLR input.

 Enter the Samson Q2U!
-While not being an Amazon Prime Day sale item, this is our recommended mic when starting out.
+While not being an Amazon Prime Day sale item, this is my recommended mic when starting out.

 For those who don’t have an Audio Interface yet, The Samson Q2U is the most versatile mic out there for the price.
 There are very few mics that have this sort of versatility, and the ability to go from USB to XLR is a big step for low budget streamers just starting out.